radomskaia/radomskaia/README.md

 I'm currently looking for a junior front-end developer position where I can grow in a team and contribute to real-world projects.

-Today, I'm confident working with vanilla JavaScript, have solid TypeScript skills, and I'm currently diving into React.
+Today, I'm confident working with vanilla JavaScript, have solid TypeScript skills, and I'm currently diving into Angular.
 Over the past year, I've built numerous practical projects and tackled lots of coding tasks — and every one of them helped me grow.

 Take a look below to see the path I've taken and the progress I've made.

 ## 📚 What I'm Learning Now

-- React
+- Angular
 - Vitest

 ## 🚀 Projects & Learning Milestones